wp-plugins/toolbar-buddy/readme.txt

 == Description ==

 = Have Quicker Access - Time Saver! =
-This **small and lightweight plugin** just adds a lot of iThemes Builder and PluginBuddy related resources to your toolbar / admin bar.
-Also links to all settings pages of Builder and PluginBuddy plugins are added, making life for webmasters (a.k.a.
+This **small and lightweight plugin** just adds a lot of *iThemes Builder* and *PluginBuddy* related resources to your toolbar / admin bar.
+Also links to all settings pages of *Builder* and *PluginBuddy* plugins are added, making life for webmasters (a.k.a.
 Admins and Super Admins) a lot easier.
-So you might just switch from the frontend of your site to the Builder 'Layouts' or adjust the schedule for 'BackupBuddy Backups' etc.
+So you might just switch from the frontend of your site to the *Builder* 'Layouts' or adjust the schedule for 'BackupBuddy Backups' etc.

 As the name suggests this plugin is **intended towards site admins and super admins**.
-The new admin bar entries will only be displayed if the current user has a proper WordPress capability originally required by Builder or the supported plugins.
-And yes, **Toolbar Buddy supports Multisite installs** which is especially useful for BackupBuddy... :-)
+The new admin bar entries will only be displayed if the current user has a proper WordPress capability originally required by *Builder* or the supported plugins.
+And yes, **Toolbar Buddy supports Multisite installs** which is especially useful for *BackupBuddy*... :-)

 = Features =
-* "iThemes Builder Framework" support
+* "iThemes Builder Framework" support (current 3.x branch!)
-* "BackupBuddy" plugin support (including Multisite features)
+* "BackupBuddy" plugin support, for current 2.x branch AND upcoming 3.x branch (currently beta!), including all Multisite features
 * "LoopBuddy" plugin support
 * "DisplayBuddy" plugin series support, including these 11 plugins: Accordion / Billboard / Carousel / Copious Comments / Featured Posts / Rotating Images / Rotating Text / Slides / Slideshow / Tipsy / Video Showcase
-* Great time saver for admins / super admins
+* Great time & clicks saver for admins / super admins
 * Only display toolbar and menu items for proper capabilities
 * Multisite compatible! (supports network-activation)
 * Resource/Support links for each module or plugin included!
-* 5 Hooks, 6 filters and 7 constants allow for special customizing/ branding purposes for the plugin's output.
+* 5 Hooks, 6 filters and 9 constants allow for special customizing/ branding purposes for the plugin's output.
 Great for developers doing client stuff or need this for other purposes. -- [See the FAQ section here](http://wordpress.org/extend/plugins/toolbar-buddy/faq/) for more info on that.
 * Fully internationalized!
 Real-life tested and developed with international users in mind!
 Also supports update-secure custom language file (if you need special wording...)
 * Fully WPML compatible!
 * Fully optimized:
  * The already lightweight stuff only gets loaded if needed!
  * Toolbar Buddy consists of 4 modules: iThemes Builder stuff / BackupBuddy stuff / LoopBuddy stuff / DisplayBuddy stuff
  * If none of the supported stuff is activated nothing will be loaded or displayed!
+ * If resource links group is deactivated via constant, stuff won't be loaded!
  * Plugin's extra admin links load only within "wp-admin"!

 = Special Features =